selling a property featured image

 Legal Fees:

-When selling an inherited property, there are several legal fees that may apply.
+When selling an inherited property, there are several legal fees and tax owed that may apply.
 For example, you may need to pay solicitor’s fees, conveyancing fees pay tax due, and probate fees.
 It’s important to understand these costs upfront and to work with reputable professionals who offer transparent pricing.

 Choosing a Reputable Estate Agent: